 Step 1: Spend Less

 Let’s start with the basics and evaluate those expenditures.
-Don’t worry, we’re not going to take some lame unrealistic stance and expect you kill your social life or anything like that.
+Don’t worry, we’re not going to take some lame unrealistic stance and expect you to kill your social life or anything like that.
 Rather, it’s about taking a scalpel to multiple areas.
 Take a hard look at what you’re spending on food.
 Dinner and drinks out is expensive and $30-$50 per person on a regular basis adds up quickly.
 Maybe cut out the dinner part and stick to drinks, or, mix and match your social spending to cut down.

 Tech Help: Check out mint.com to start tracking your spending and then create a healthy budget.
 Or, think like an accountant and sign up for Quickbooks to create a personal P&L.